 Mr. Germain holds an MBA from Harvard Business School and a Bachelor of Engineering Physics (Nuclear) from Queen's University.

-Mr. Germain brings to the Board knowledge and experience in a variety of areas, including logistics, transportation, distribution, risk management and strategic planning that strengthens the Board of Directors' collective knowledge, capabilities, and experience.
+Mr. Germain brings to the Board knowledge and experience in a variety of areas, including logistics, transportation, distribution, risk management and strategic planning and corporate governance that strengthens the Board of Directors' collective knowledge, capabilities, and experience.

 Kenneth Hanau